It’s 6:30 a.m. on a Saturday morning – my day to sleep in, but I’m awake.

 My brother, Travis, stands at the counter waiting for us.

 “What did you two talk about?” he asks teasingly, as if he knows we shared some secret in the other room.

 “Oh, nothing,” I say coyly.

 She says it again, in front of the motley of food and dessert spread over her counter, “I’m hungry, let’s eat.”

 I’m hungry too.
 I look down to see one of Nanny’s fruit pies, a third already gone.

-A few years ago, when my Grandma Ginni died, I asked for the same comfort.
+A few years ago, when my other grandma, Grandma Ginni, passed, I asked for the same comfort.
 It was a hot summer evening a couple months after her passing and I just wanted to know one thing: Is she okay?

 The response I got was resounding.
 It would have chilled my bones, had it not carried such warmth and peace in the moment of delivery, and I’ll never forget it.

 I woke from the dream.
 Every gesture and word rang true, the surroundings and sounds stamped in my brain in vivid detail.
 When my awareness returned, I began the task of trying to remember every fraction of the dream.
 I played it over and over, her voice, tone, and mood, committing them to memory.
 I know tomorrow I’ll forget.